New discovery could target cancer cells to starve – healing practice

 Just recently it was reported that one of researchers discovered protein opens up new insights into infections, hereditary diseases and cancer.
 A study has now shown that this protein enables cancer cells to switch to alternative food sources.

 Malignant tumors are often poorly connected to the blood supply, which is why cancer cells often suffer from a lack of nutrients.
 Under these conditions, they ensure their own survival by switching to alternative food sources such as proteins.
 Researchers have now identified a protein that enables the cancer cells to make this switch.
-The discovery, reported in the journal “Science“ is reported, could show a way to starve cancer cells.
+The discovery, reported in the journal “Science“ is reported, might show a way to starve cancer cells.

 Switch to alternative sources of nutrients when you are hungry